-- (49) In order to be compatible under Article 61(2)(b) EEA, the aid must be proportional to the damage caused by the exceptional occurrence.
-Aid must not result in overcompensation of damage and should only make good the damage caused by the exceptional occurrence. - (50) The measure foresees compensation that does not exceed what is necessary to make good the damage.
+- (50) In order to be compatible under Article 61(2)(b) EEA, the aid must be proportional to the damage caused by the exceptional occurrence.
+Aid must not result in overcompensation of damage and should only make good the damage caused by the exceptional occurrence. - (51) The measure foresees compensation that does not exceed what is necessary to make good the damage.
 Losses incurred that are fully or partially covered by the beneficiaries' insurance or other means cannot be compensated.
-For deferred events, only the additional costs are covered, limiting the compensation. - (51) Even though the measure only compensates a few selected categories of lost revenue it cannot be ruled out altogether that some of the cancellations of an event may, given the compensation received through the measure, result in the beneficiary turning a profit.
-However, in the unlikely scenario that the compensation will result in a larger profit than the organiser had budgeted for, the compensation will be reduced in accordance with the budget. - (52) Moreover, as the measure only envisions compensation for a limited amount of damage, i.e. lost ticket revenues, participation fees and additional costs, it excludes other damage the beneficiaries may have additionally suffered as a consequence of the cancellation.
-For example, many cultural event organisers receive revenue through food or merchandise sales.
+For deferred events, only the additional costs are covered, limiting the compensation. - (52) Even though the measure only compensates a few selected categories of lost revenue, it cannot be ruled out altogether that some of the cancellations of an event may, given the compensation received through the measure, result in the beneficiary turning a profit.
+However, in the unlikely scenario that the compensation will result in a larger profit than the organiser had budgeted for, the compensation will be reduced in accordance with the budget. - (53) Moreover, as the measure only envisages compensation for a limited amount of damage, i.e. lost ticket revenues, participation fees and additional costs, it excludes other damage the beneficiaries may have additionally suffered, as a consequence of the cancellation.
+For example, many sport and volunteer event organisers receive revenue through food or merchandise sales.
 Those revenues will not be compensated under the measure.
-Furthermore, if the total losses and additional costs applied for and fulfilling the conditions exceed the total budget of the measure, all approved compensation will be reduced proportionally by the same of maximum attendants than 500.
+Furthermore, if the total losses and additional costs applied for and fulfilling the conditions exceed the total budget of the measure, all approved compensation will be reduced proportionally by the same percentage.
+These factors taken together make it difficult for aid under the measure to result in overcompensation. - (54) The documentation requirements and the ex post control system serve to further safeguard against overcompensation.
+All necessary documentation to confirm that the beneficiary fulfils the conditions under the measure must be provided upon request from NGFA.
+The documentation must be verified by an auditor if the compensation exceeds NOK 1 000 000, and by the CEO or Chairman of the beneficiary for smaller claims. - (55) The NGFA will perform ex post control of all aid grants exceeding EUR 800 000 (approx. NOK 9 million).
+Aid under this threshold will be subject to ex post control based on a risk assessment of the beneficiary and the information provided in the application.
+Compensation that does not fulfil the conditions in Regulation will be recovered and unjustified or excessive compensation resulting from incomplete or incorrect information supplied by a beneficiary, or an error made by the granting authority, will also be recovered.
+This system ensures that all potential beneficiaries have the incentive to provide the correct information at the outset.